Get the Right Care

 Fistulotomy - Anal Fistula Surgery

-All surgeries, whether they be big or small, carry risks.
+All forms of surgical treatment, whether they be big or small, carry risks.
 For anal fistula surgery, or a fistulotomy, these typically include:

 Risks